NLPH/NLPH/README.md

 ## What's our current focus?
-- Forming a group of volunteers to start work on the core components, during developer meetings of the Public Knowledge Workshop and in other frameworks - including events like hackathons and as part of educational and research projects.
+- Forming a group of volunteers to start work on the core projects during the developer meetings of the Public Knowledge Workshop and in other frameworks - including events like hackathons and as part of educational and research projects.
+- Encouraging the open-licensing of high quality, open-licensed, tagged and labelled datasets from various domains (social media, articles, research papers, etc.) and for various tasks (part-of-speech tagging, text classification, sentiment analysis, named entity recognition, etc.), and helping in authoring these datasets where they are missing.
 - Adapting and integrating existing Hebrew NLP Python tools with existing popular frameworks:
   - [NLTK](http://www.nltk.org) plugin
   - [spaCy](https://spacy.io/) models